-Following the regular schedule for TEKS review, the SBOE most recently revised the TEKS as follows:
+Following the regular schedule for TEKS review, the SBOE most recently revised the TEKS as follows.

-- In 2005 the SBOE adopted the refinements made to the elementary and secondary mathematics TEKS.
-All of the TAKS mathematics tests were subsequently revised to fully align to the 2005 refined mathematics TEKS. - In 2008 the SBOE adopted new TEKS for English language arts/reading (ELA/R) and Spanish language arts (SLA), and alignment with the new TEKS was reflected in the 2010 and 2011 TAKS reading, writing, and ELA tests. - In 2009 the SBOE adopted revised science TEKS, and alignment with those TEKS was reflected in the 2011 TAKS science tests. - In 2010 the SBOE adopted revised social studies TEKS, and alignment with those TEKS was reflected in the 2012 STAAR social studies tests.
+In 2005, the SBOE adopted the refinements made to the elementary and secondary mathematics TEKS.
+All of the TAKS mathematics assessments were subsequently revised to fully align to the 2005 refined mathematics TEKS.

+- In 2008, the SBOE adopted new TEKS for English language arts/reading (ELA/R) and Spanish language arts (SLA); alignment with the new TEKS was reflected in the 2010 and 2011 TAKS reading, writing, and ELA assessments. - In 2009, the SBOE adopted revised science TEKS; alignment with those TEKS was reflected in the 2011 TAKS science assessments. - In 2010, the SBOE adopted revised social studies TEKS; alignment with those TEKS was reflected in the 2012 STAAR social studies assessments. - In 2012, the SBOE adopted new mathematics TEKS; alignment with the new TEKS will be reflected in the 2015 grades 3 8 and 2016 EOC STAAR mathematics assessments.

-In addition to being reflected in the TAKS assessments, changes made between 2006 and 2011 were also reflected in the EOC assessments.
-In 2008 TEA and the Texas Higher Education Coordinating Board (THECB) established vertical teams to develop College and Career Readiness Standards (CCRS) as required by House Bill 1.
-TEA and the THECB undertook an additional process of vertical alignment to link the CCRS to the TEKS in ELA/R, mathematics, science, and social studies.
+Additionally, in 2008 TEA and the Texas Higher Education Coordinating Board (THECB) established vertical teams to develop College and Career Readiness Standards (CCRS), as required by HB 1.
+Specifically, TEA and the THECB undertook a process of vertical alignment to link the CCRS to the TEKS in ELA/R, mathematics, science, and social studies.
 As part of the TEKS review process, the SBOE incorporated the CCRS into the TEKS, making Texas the first state in the country to adopt a curriculum aligned to college and career readiness.
 Additional information about this topic can be found in the Texas College and Career Readiness Standards report available on THECB's website.